 Seriously though this recipe is a classic for a reason.
 This is how homemade bread is supposed to taste.
 It also is my number one favorite smell when it is baking.
 It’s like a hug from grandmas herself!

 I will say that in today’s society we want everything to fast and quick.
-This is not one of those recipes.
+My Grandma’s White Bread is not one of those recipes.
 This is the type of recipe that will help you practice patience.
 It takes a lot of time to let the bread properly rise.
 In fact this recipes calls for the dough to rise three times.
 Trust me, it is worth the wait!

 Some home cooks are afraid of baking with yeast.
-This is a great recipe to try it for the first time.
+My Grandma’s White Bread is a great recipe to try it for the first time.
 It is not nearly as hard or scary as some think.
 The trick is to use warm water.
 If the water is too hot or too cold the yeast will not work.

-I hope you join me on the wild side and make a loaf of delicious white bread!
+I hope you join me on the wild side and make a loaf of My Grandma’s White Bread!

 My Grandma's White Bread